CogPlatform/Notes/Raspberry-Pi-4-PTB.md

 sudo apt-key adv --recv-keys --keyserver hkp://pool.sks-keyservers.net:80 0xA5D32F012649A5A9 sudo apt-get update
 ```
 The apt install `octave-psychtoolbox-3` which will resolve all dependencies for you.
-However, this installs an ancient version of PTB, so you may want to override it with a custom download, not yet sure the best way to do that...
+However, this installs an ancient version of PTB.
+Recent version of PTB only have 32bit mex builds so cannot work with Ubuntu.

-There is currently a MESA bug, so you must add an xorg.cof to overrride the bug: https://gitlab.freedesktop.org/mesa/mesa/-/issues/3601
+There is currently a MESA bug, and a current workaround is to make an xorg.cof to overrride the bug: https://gitlab.freedesktop.org/mesa/mesa/-/issues/3601

 ```
 Section "ServerFlags"